Elias-21/Bitclock/README.md

 ### !Make sure to set your btc address when using the Example Config!

-## configuration:
+## Configuration:

 Take a look at the example configuration to find all currently supported features.

-## German Translation (Deutsche Übersetzung}
+# German Translation (Deutsche Übersetzung}

-Ein Waybar Modul das Informationen ueber die Bitcoin Blockchain anzeigt.
+Ein Waybar Modul das Informationen über die Bitcoin Blockchain anzeigt.

 Momentan verfügbare Informationen:
 - Block höhe